The Mystery of the Resurrection

 The principal Greek word in the Besekh for resurrection is anastasis, meaning a rising from the condition of being dead (Danker), with references divided between the resurrection of Yeshua and the resurrection at the end of the age.
 The noun is derived from the verb anistēmi, which means to rise, stand up or get up and in its ordinary use refers to one who is sitting or lying down.
 In common usage the verb referred to standing in contrast to sitting (Lam 3:63; Zeph 3:7f LXX) and was used as a religious metaphor to depict the opposite of falling (Luke 2:34).
 The verb egeirō, which means to rouse from sleep, also appears frequently in the Besekh in reference to resurrection.

 Most believers conceive of resurrection as a bottom to top event.
 That is, the dead are on the earth and they will rise out of the ground to meet Yeshua in the air.
-This view seems to be supported by Yeshua’s saying, “Do not marvel at this; for an hour is coming, in which all who are in the tombs will hear His voice, and will come forth; those who did the good deeds to a resurrection of life, those who committed the evil deeds to a resurrection of judgment” (John 5:28-29).
-However, there appears to be a discontinuity between John 5:29 and the rest of the Besekh.
-What does Scripture say about the destination of people when they die?
+This view seems to be supported by Yeshua's saying, "Do not marvel at this; for an hour is coming, in which all who are in the graves will hear His voice, and will come forth; those who did the good deeds to a resurrection of life, those who committed the evil deeds to a resurrection of judgment" (John 5:28-29).

 From the earliest time Greek philosophers mocked the belief in the resurrection on the basis of the decay and dissolution of the body.
 The God of the Jews and Christians could not possibly be powerful enough to accomplish such a feat as resurrecting all the recent dead, much less collecting all the dust of the long-dead and returning souls to their original bodies.